Nutlope/together-js/README.md

 ## Usage

-Add open source LLMs to your apps in a few lines of code.
-Simply create a new Together.ai client, specify your preferred AI model with inputs, and get back a result.
+Create an account at [together.ai](https://www.together.ai/) and add the API key in.
+Then simply run the code snippet below with your preferred AI model and inputs to get back a reply.

 ```js
 import Together from 'together-ai';